Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #example[
   Consider $f(x, y, z) = (not x and not y and z) or (not x and y and z) or (x and y and not z) or (x and y and z)$

-  Canonical DNF: 4 terms, 12 literals total (7 gates needed).
+  Canonical DNF: 4 cubes, 12 literals total (7 gates needed).

   After minimization: $f = (not x and z) or (x and y)$ --- only 4 literals (3 gates).